ArunNKutty/ERAV2-Assignments/S7/README.md

 # Trial 3

+In trial 3 we achieve 99.4% accuracy with a parameter size of less than 8k by:

+reducing the channel size
+drop out
+regularisation
+image augmentation
+GAP

 The overall architecture consists of:

 Two convolutional blocks with BatchNorm and Dropout layers to extract spatial features from the input while regularizing the model.
 The convolutions reduce spatial dimensions while increasing channels.